Holgermueller/Bamazon/README.md

 ![image for conclusion](./Images/Bam-img-7.png)

-7. At the same time, the ordered quantity will be subtracted from the MySQL database.
+7. At the same time, the quantity of the ordered item will be subtracted from the MySQL database.

 ![mysqlimg1](./Images/wrk-bnch-b4.png)